 Ray V., Washington DC

-Unfortunately, there is no way to repair this except to cut out the bad section and replace it.
+Unfortunately, there is no way to repair water damaged drywall except to cut out the bad section and replace it.
 You’ll have to make the call as to whether it’s just as easy to do the whole ceiling or to just widen the patch you are already working on.

 Incidentally, if you are ever home when a leak occurs like that., the best think you can do is to grab the nearest screwdriver and go bang some holes in the drywall to let the water that is behind it drain out.
 If you do that, you’ll typically get very little damage except for the minor patching you need to do to fill in those holes.